ellelang/LRs/Vocabulary Grocery.md

   If you cross out words on a page, you draw a line through them, because they are wrong or because you want to change them.
   He crossed out 'fellow subjects', and instead inserted 'fellow citizens'.

+- bend over backwards to do sth.

+  to make extreme efforts

+### 12/08/2018

+- exorbitant
+    much too high: exorbitant costs / fares / fees / prices / rents ◆ It's a good hotel but the prices are exorbitant.

+- leachate
+   a solution or product obtained by leaching

+- siltation
+   a deposit of sediment

+- percolate
+ verb
+ [V] (of a liquid, gas, etc.) to move gradually through a surface that has very small holes or spaces in it: Water had percolated down through the rocks. ◆ Nitrates may take 20 years to percolate through to the underground streams.
+ [V] to gradually become known or spread through a group or society: It had percolated through to us that something interesting was about to happen. ◆ Changes percolate through gradually.
+ [VN, V] to make coffee in a percolator; to be made in this way

+ - feedlot
+   a plot of land on which livestock are fattened for market

+ - lump

+ - commissioner
+    the officer in charge of a department or bureau of the public service